 The PTA program begins in the fall semester of each year, and is designed to be completed in two years regardless of the number of general education or elective courses taken prior to entry into the program.
 The general education courses can be completed prior to admission to the PTHA Program.
 All of the PTHA courses begin upon admission into the program and must be taken sequentially.

-Enrollment in the PTA program is approximately 20-30 students each year, with 28 students admitted in fall of 2012 and 24 students admitted in the fall of 2013.
+Enrollment in the PTA program is approximately 25 students each year, with admission of 28 students in fall of 2012, 24 students in fall of 2013, and 25 students in the fall of 2014.
 Due to the competitive admission process, it is recommended that you attend an Information Session and begin the requirements for the admission process early to be sure your application is complete by the application deadline.
 However, completion of all admission requirements does not guarantee admission into the PTA Program.
-Approximately 81% of PTA students admitted into the program for the graduating class years of 2010-2012 have graduated within a two year period.
-The Blinn College PTA program boasts a 98% pass rate on the national licensure examination in these graduating cohorts of 2010, 2011, and 2012.
-For all graduates of the program since Oct 2011, the employment rate of program graduates is 98% within 6 months of passing the licensure examination, and most students are able to start working as soon as they graduate.
+Approximately 88% of PTA students admitted into the program for the graduating class years of 2011-2013 have graduated within a two year period.
+The Blinn College PTA program boasts a 100% pass rate on the national licensure examination in these graduating cohorts of 2011, 2012, and 2013.
+For all graduates of the program since Oct 2011, the employment rate of program graduates is approximately 98% within 6 months of passing the licensure examination, and most students are able to start working as soon as they graduate.

 The graduation rate and licensure pass and employment rates for each individual year are: